Excerpts from Valedictorians' Commencement

 "Throughout these next few months, it's important to remember: that God will be there to talk to when you need help and we are not entering into the real world alone.
 As we leave these four years behind, I encourage you to pursue God and ask what He has planned for your life, or if your plans align to His...."

 "Today marks the beginning of the rest of our lives.
-Today will be one we won’t soon forget.
-Many of us are excited for all God has in store for us.
-Many of us are nervous and anxious, but today we are brothers and sister in Christ, and one of that sets up apart from God’s love.
+Today will be one we won't soon forget.
+Many of use are excited for all God has in store for us.
+Many of us are nervous and anxious, but today we are brothers and sisters in Christ..."

 “I have attended CAWNY for twelve years now and through the good and the bad, I have learned so much. …I want to tell of some of the small parts of this school that truly make it great.
 The staff at CAWNY has always been so kind, and they go out of their way to make your day easier.
 I’ve been able to talk to them about anything whether it’s school-related or not.
 This may be my last days as a CAWNY student, but I will never lose or forget the values that I’ve learned while attending here.